How Long Is the SAT | Manage Your Test Time Wisely

 - Stay Calm.
 The single most important thing you can do to manage your time is to keep a level head.
 Remember, you’ve prepared for this.
 You know what to expect.
 You’ve got this!

-Finally, read about how many times you can take the SAT to adjust your testing strategies and time invested accordingly!
+Finally, we encourage you to read about how many times you can take the SAT to adjust your testing strategies and time invested accordingly!